ironscar/unreal-engine-dev-starter/readme.md

 Caveats:
 - If you create a Blueprint from a class and then update the class like adding a new class variable etc, then the blueprint breaks
-- It says that the blueprint has an invalid parent - so far had to delete original blueprint and re-create it
+- It says that the blueprint has an invalid parent
+- We can open the blueprint in editor and then go to file and choose Reparent Blueprint to the class (but I couldn't find the C++ class there)
+- So I had to delete and recreate it

 ---